 Encourage games like racing, soccer, and other sports that involve running.
 Getting the kids with a goal in their mind like the winner gets their favourite toy or ice-cream can push him to work harder.
 However, make sure you don’t offer rewards always or else your child may start doing things only for rewards!

 You can encourage your little one to practise skipping by playing their favourite songs or music, the music and rhythm help children in following the step or hop pattern.
-For improving the balance, you may also have your kid skip while touching a wall.
+For improving the balance, you may also have your child skip while touching a wall.

 Jumping is an excellent exercise that kids can indulge in.
-You can encourage your child to jump off the bed and in your arms!
+You can encourage your child to jump off the bed and in your arms.
 You may also make use of a small trampoline to show him how he can jump safely.
 Slowly you can move on to higher surfaces once he becomes accustomed to jumping.
 You may also use interesting pictures or portraits on the wall at a targeted spot and ask him to jump up and tag them.